Ria424/developers-animatesdk-docs/Document_object/Document84.md

 #### Returns

-The bounding rectangle of the current selection, or 0 if nothing is selected.
+`Rectangle`; The bounding rectangle of the current selection, or 0 if nothing is selected.
 For information on the format of the return value, see [Document.addNewRectangle()](../Document_object/Document10.md).

 #### Description